sahilhalarnkar/Simple_Mutual_Influence/README.md

 The MATLAB code requires the Optimization Toolbox to be installed prior to running the scripts.

-File 1 contains the code to generate figures 1A, S1A and S2A.
-File 2 contains the code to generate figures 1B, S1B, S2B.
-Figures were edited for better presentation.
+LH.m contains the code to generate figures 1A, S1A and S2A.
+Pareto_LH.m, Pareto_ER.m and Pareto_PCET.m contains the code to generate figures 1B, S1B, S2B respectively.